AmplitudeAudio/doc-sdk/docs/project/sound.md

 `string` `required`

 This value points to the source file of the sound.
-The file may be of any format supported by the engine (MP3, OGG, FLAC, WAV, or AMS), or from a format you have created a Codec plugin for.
+The file may be of any format supported by the engine (MP3, WAV, or AMS), or from a format you have created a Codec plugin for.

+!!! note
+    Additional formats such as OGG and FLAC are available through plugins.
+See the [Audio Files and Codecs](../getting-started/concepts.md#audio-files-and-codecs) section for more details.

 ## Example